Tim-Bomer/Blaize_V3_BPM_detection/readme.md

+# Blaize 3 + botched BPM detection
+This fork introduces a new BPM detection algorithm, adding kick detection integration and dynamic preset speed control.
+The application's visual effects now adjust in real-time based on the detected BPM, making it more responsive to music.

+This code will now analyze the energy content of a specific frequency, particularly the frequency of a kick drum.
+By monitoring the energy at this frequency and comparing it to a predefined dynamic threshold, the code counts occurrences where the energy surpasses the threshold.
+This count is then used to estimate the Beats Per Minute (BPM) of the music over time.
+This method is particularly effective for music genres such as techno and house, where the kick drum is a prominent element.
+During segments of a track where the kick drum is less dominant, the estimated BPM may decrease but will quickly adjust back to the previously determined BPM when the kick drum reappears.

+The code also includes modifications to improve the communication with an accompanying app.
+These modifications include disabling certain buttons to streamline the user interface and adjusting the speed slider to function as a multiplier, allowing for fine-tuning of the animation speeds.

+#It is botched but works :)
+While the BPM estimation may not always be perfectly synchronized with the beat, the ability to slow down animations during transitions or build-ups significantly enhances the overall experience.
+This approach ensures smoother and more dynamic visual transitions in sync with the music's tempo variations.

+# How to setup
+To set up the application, download Voicemeeter or similar software for audio routing:

+Windows Sound Settings:
+- Playback: Default should be Voicemeeter
+- Recording: Default should be Voicemeeter Output

+Voicemeeter Configuration:
+- No hardware inputs (mic not needed).
+- Virtual Input: Input from the PC.
+- Hardware Output: Set to the desired device.

+The code utilizes the Minim library to handle virtual input for audio analysis.
+Once the setup is complete, you can run blaize_v3.pde as usual to see the BPM estimation and animation adjustments in action.

+# Summary of major changes
+Kick Detection Integration
+- Added the Minim library for audio processing.
+- Implemented kick detection with way to many parameters.
+- Developed methods to detect kick events and calculate BPM.

+BPM and Preset Speed Integration
+- Linked BPM detection with preset speed control for dynamic adjustment.
+- Introduced variables to manage preset speed limits and multipliers.

+Button Changes
+- Updated color button initialization with new colors.
+- Adjusted initial values for buttons and sliders, such that the App cannot disrubt the BPM detection.

+Password Handling
+- Changed the realPass variable to a single space, to speed up startup process.

 # Blaize 3
 Software to turn your projector into a safe disco laser \
 [Blaize 3 Demo Video](https://www.youtube.com/watch?v=ziG_0-8F9Vg) | [Blaize 3 HowTo Video](https://www.youtube.com/watch?v=TjnYWlusAS8)